 Hi, I’m Elissa!
-I’m a mom, certified crochet designer, instructor, and fiber artist.
+I’m a mom, CYC certified crochet instructor, designer, and fiber artist.
 I’ve been crafting and creating since childhood.

-I first learned to crochet as a teenager but it just didn’t keep my attention.
-Almost a decade later, I fell in love with crochet while pregnant with my daughter.
-One week into bedrest I needed something to do, so I asked my husband to pick up some supplies.
+I first learned to crochet as a teenager but it (initially) didn’t keep my attention.
+Almost a decade later, I fell in love with crochet.
+While pregnant with my daughter, I found myself a week into bedrest desperately needing something to do that used just my hands and my mind.
+I asked my husband to pick up some supplies on his way home.
 I immediately got to work on what ended up being a very lopsided blanket (made out of novelty yarn).
 Despite its faults, my little one absolutely loves it and sleeps with it every night!
 And I haven’t put a hook down since.

 I find it so easy to enter into a state of flow while crocheting.
 This is important to me because entering this almost meditative state is shown to reduce stress levels while also increasing your overall sense of well-being.
 I hope that every person reading this is able to find an artistic craft that helps them calm and create the world around them.

-When I’m not crocheting, I’m chasing my goofy toddler, exploring nature or reading.
+When I’m not crocheting, I’m chasing my goofy preschooler, exploring nature or reading.
 I also love baking!

 WTH is Yarndrasil?

 A word I made up by combining “yarn” and “Yggdrasil”.